Shravya29M/Emotion-Detection/README.md

-# Emotion Detection from Facial Images
+# SentioSphere: Decoding Emotions Through Vision

 This project is focused on detecting human emotions from facial images using Novel CNN Model.
 The model is trained on the CK+ dataset from Kaggle, achieving an accuracy of 99%.
 The implementation involves preprocessing, data augmentation, and building a custom convolutional neural network with advanced layers and blocks, such as Depthwise Convolutions and Squeeze-and-Excitation blocks, for feature extraction.